GunnarGriese/gunnargriese.github.io/_posts/2024-09-13-confidential-matching.md

 ---
-title: Confidential Matching - Smokebomb or Salvation for Advertisers?
+title: Confidential Matching – A Breakthrough for Privacy-Conscious Advertising or a Temporary Fix?
 author: gunnar
-date: 2024-09-19 00:00:01 +0200
+date: 2024-09-17 00:00:01 +0200
 categories: [Privacy]
 tags: [privacy]
 comments: true
 ---

-On September 12, 2024, Google announced a new privacy-focused feature called **Confidential Matching** for their Customer Match tooling in the Google Marketing Platform (GMP) and mentioned applying the same mechanism to Enhanced Conversions.
-But is this a true breakthrough for privacy-conscious advertisers, or does it obscure deeper concerns?
-In this blog post, I'll explore Confidential Matching, explain the underlying technical components, how it fits into your digital marketing stack, and critically assess whether this technology is a genuine solution or just another smokescreen in digital advertising.
-So, let's take it step by step.
+On September 12, 2024, Google announced a new privacy-focused feature called **Confidential Matching** aimed at advertisers using their Customer Match and Enhanced Conversions tools within the Google Marketing Platform (GMP).
+This announcement comes amid the ever-rising concerns over privacy regulations in the EU (e.g., GDPR) and also increasingly in the the US (e.g., CCPA), which push advertisers to handle customer data more securely.
+But is it truly a breakthrough, or does it merely obscure underlying concerns about data sharing?

+In this post, I’ll explain how Confidential Matching works, its role in Google's marketing ecosystem, and critically assess whether it provides a real solution for privacy-focused advertisers.
+By the end, you'll have a clearer understanding of whether this new feature is a significant step forward or just another method to maintain data control under the guise of privacy protection.

 ## What is Confidential Matching?

-As privacy regulations like GDPR and CCPA grow stricter and are adopted more and more over the world, advertisers face increasing challenges when securely using customer data for ad targeting and measurement.
-Traditionally, tools like Customer Match and Enhanced Conversions required advertisers to share sensitive personal data with Google, raising concerns about data privacy and potential misuse.
-Confidential Matching offers a solution that allows advertisers to match customer data with Google's records in a way that "preserves privacy".
-By using Trusted Execution Environments (TEEs), Confidential Matching ensures that data is processed securely without exposing raw information, trying to address privacy concerns while maintaining advertising effectiveness.
+As privacy regulations like GDPR and CCPA are enforced more and more, advertisers face increasing challenges when using customer data for ad targeting and measurement.
+Traditionally, tools like **Customer Match** and **Enhanced Conversions** required advertisers to share sensitive personal data, such as email addresses or phone numbers, with Google.
+Confidential Matching offers a new solution by allowing advertisers to match customer data with Google's records without directly sharing that raw information.

+This is achieved using a technology called Trusted Execution Environments (TEEs), which act as secure "digital vaults".
+Think of a TEE as a locked, isolated chamber where data can be processed without external access.
+According to Google, TEEs ensure that customer data remains secure while still allowing advertisers to gain insights and maintain advertising effectiveness.

+In short, Confidential Matching allows advertisers to benefit from matching their data with Google's datasets without directly sharing private information—aiming to balance privacy with performance.

 ## What are Customer Match and Enhanced Conversions?

-Customer Match and Enhanced Conversions are two powerful tools in Google's advertising suite that rely on an advertiser's customer data to improve targeting and measurement.
-Customer Match allows advertisers to upload customer information, such as email addresses or phone numbers, which Google matches with its user base to create highly targeted ad audiences.
-On the other hand, Enhanced Conversions focuses on accurately attributing ad performance by linking conversions to specific users through shared data.
-Both tools depend heavily on advertisers providing customer data, which Google uses to match users across its platforms, making data privacy a central concern for businesses.
+Customer Match and Enhanced Conversions are two powerful tools in Google's advertising suite, both relying on customer data to improve targeting and measurement. **Confidential Matching** is set to enhance these tools by allowing advertisers to match customer data with Google's user base more securely, thanks to TEEs.

+But before we have a closer look at Confidential Matching, let’s first uncover what each of these tools does and why customer data is so crucial to their effectiveness.

 ### Customer Match - Target users that you know